jackeylove995/MixTopGame/Assets/XLua/Doc/Faq_EN.md

 By default, il2cpp will strip code, such as engine code, C# system APIs, and third-party dlls.
 In simple terms, functions in these places will not be compiled into your final release package if your C# code does not access them.

-Solution: Add a reference (for example, configuring it to LuaCallCSharp, or adding access to that function to your C# code), or use the link.xml configuration (When ReflectionUse is configured, xLua will automatically configure it for you in link.xml) to tell il2cpp not to strip a certain type of code.
+Solution: Add a reference (for example, configuring it to LuaCallCSharp, or adding access to that function to your C# code), or use the link.xml configuration (When ReflectiOnGetOrCreate is configured, xLua will automatically configure it for you in link.xml) to tell il2cpp not to strip a certain type of code.

 ## Where can I find Plugins source code and how can I use it?